Originally posted on November 11, 2019, this post has been updated for accuracy and relevancy

 Horizontal Flow Hoods

 Horizontal flow hoods require some additional depth in the lab in order to accommodate the fan and filter unit.
-With horizontal flow hoods, the fan and filter are placed on the back of the unit.
-If the floor space in your lab is limited, a horizontal flow hood might not be the best choice for you.
+With horizontal flow hoods, the fan and filter are on the back of the unit.
+Therefore, if there’s a limit to your space, a horizontal flow hood might not be the best choice for you.

 Like vertical laminar flow hoods, the airflow does initially come from the top of the unit.
 However, it’s very quickly shifted downward and is processed across the workspace in a horizontal direction.
 The constant, filtered airflow is ideal for the preservation of samples and materials handled within the flow hood.
 If you plan on handling anything hazardous, a horizontal laminar flow hood is definitely not the ideal choice.